SUPERNOVA: Eliciting General Reasoning in LLMs with Reinforcement Learning on Natural Instructions

 \section{Abstract}

-Reinforcement Learning with Verifiable Rewards (RLVR) has significantly improved large language model (LLM) reasoning in formal domains such as mathematics and code.
-Despite these advancements, LLMs still struggle with general reasoning tasks requiring capabilities such as causal inference and temporal understanding.
-Extending RLVR to general reasoning is fundamentally constrained by the lack of high-quality, verifiable training data that spans diverse reasoning skills.
-To address this challenge, we propose \textbf{\ours{}}, a data curation framework for RLVR aimed at enhancing general reasoning.
-Our key insight is that instruction-tuning datasets containing expert-annotated ground-truth encode rich reasoning patterns that can be systematically adapted for RLVR.
-To study this, we conduct $100+$ controlled RL experiments to analyze how data design choices impact downstream reasoning performance.
-In particular, we investigate three key factors: (i) source task selection, (ii) task mixing strategies, and (iii) synthetic interventions for improving data quality.
-Our analysis reveals that source task selection is non-trivial and has a significant impact on downstream reasoning performance.
-Moreover, selecting tasks based on their performance for individual target tasks outperforms strategies based on overall average performance.
-Finally, models trained on \ours{} outperform strong baselines (e.g., Qwen3.5) on challenging reasoning benchmarks including BBEH, Zebralogic, and MMLU-Pro.
-In particular, training on \ours{} yields relative improvements of up to $52.8\%$ on BBEH across model sizes, demonstrating the effectiveness of principled data curation for RLVR.
-Our findings provide practical insights for curating human-annotated resources to extend RLVR to general reasoning.
+Reinforcement Learning with Verifiable Rewards (RLVR) has substantially improved reasoning in formal domains such as mathematics and code, but extending these gains beyond STEM remains challenging.
+Extending RLVR beyond STEM is fundamentally constrained by the lack of high-quality verifiable training data.
+In this work, we introduce \ours{}, a framework for curating RLVR data from natural instruction datasets, which are a rich source of expert-annotated data but are underexplored for RLVR training.
+Through $100+$ controlled RL experiments, we systematically study how to utilize these dataset for RLVR and how data curation decisions affect downstream reasoning performance .
+In particular, we investigate three data designs: (a) source task selection, (b) task mixing, and (c) synthetic interventions.
+Our analysis reveals that source task selection has a significant impact on downstream reasoning performance.
+Moreover, selecting tasks based on their performance for individual target tasks outperforms strategies based on overall average performance and synthetic interventions do not improve reasoning.
+Guided by these insights, we construct \ours{}, a high-quality RLVR dataset of $25$K instances curated from natural instruction datasets.
+We show that training Qwen3-0.6B on \ours{} outperforms the base Qwen3-0.6B, yielding a relative gain of $64.4$pp on BigBench Extra Hard (BBEH), a challenging benchmark comprising 23 complex reasoning tasks.
+Importantly, we find that gains from \ours{} generalize to unseen benchmarks, larger model scales, and newer model families.
+Overall, our findings provide practical insights for curating human-annotated resources to extend RLVR to general reasoning.